 Maintain a Consistent Bedtime Routine-Doing the same activities repeatedly in the same order signals your brain that it’s time to relax.
 If you have young children, you can implement a routine which includes bath time, brushing teeth, reading a story and saying prayers.

 Older children can be encouraged to listen to calming music, do light stretching or read a chapter book before bed.

-Check the Comfort Level: Physical comfort is especially important for children with sensory issues.
-Simply having a night light that is too bright or a room that is too cool can prevent a child with Aspergers from sleeping.
+Check the Comfort Level- Physical comfort is especially important for children (and even more so for children with sensory issues).
+Simply having a night light that is too bright or a room that is too cool can prevent a child from sleeping.
 Some areas to consider:

 Mattress– If the bed is too hard for your child, you might try purchasing a foam mattress topper or “egg crate” topper.

-Blankets-Children with Aspergers can be sensitive to the weight of the blankets on the bed.
+Blankets- Some children with can be sensitive to the weight of the blankets on the bed.
 We have found that a light weight quilt provides just enough warmth without the heaviness of other types of cover.

 Temperature– Room temperature is a factor for some children.
 If you don’t want to adjust your thermostat, use a fan to cool the room or a space heater in winter.
 (Remember to keep heaters away from all fabrics!)

-Try Supplements- When all else fails, we have used supplements such as melatonin to help my son sleep.
+Try Supplements- When all else fails, we have used supplements such as melatonin to help our children sleep.
 Some studies have shown that consistent use of melatonin results in the body producing even less on its own.
 As always, do your own research and check with your medical professional before using supplements.